stephenfeagin/plsc504-replication/README.md

-Title: README: Term Paper
+# README
-Authors: Stephen Feagin, Nate Grubman, Stephen Herzog
+## Authors: Stephen Feagin, Nate Grubman, Stephen Herzog
-Date: December 18, 2015
+## Date: December 18, 2015

 This repository contains source code for a replication of Jessica Weeks (2012), "Strongmen and Straw Men: Authoritarian Regimes and the Initiation of